-(a) The Board shall make the following four determinations, based on the evidence presented.

-(1) Determination of whether the Applicant is Permanently Incapacitated for the Performance of the Applicant's usual Duties, and, if so, the Claimed Injury or Disease that gives rise to the Permanent Incapacity.
-If Permanent Incapacity is not found, the Application shall be denied.

-(2) Determination of whether the incapacity is a result of Claimed Injury or Disease arising out of and in the course of the Applicant's employment for the Participating Employer.

-(3) Determination of whether the Disability is such that the Applicant is incapable of Gainful Employment.
-This determination shall be made only for "General" members.

-(4) Determination of the Effective Date of disability retirement.

-(b) Time Requirement for Presentation to the Board.
+- (a) The Board shall make the following four determinations, based on the evidence presented. - (1) Determination of whether the Applicant is Permanently Incapacitated for the Performance of the Applicant's Usual Duties, and, if so, the Claimed Injury or Disease that gives rise to the Permanent Incapacity.
+If Permanent Incapacity is not found, the Application shall be denied. - (2) Determination of whether the incapacity is a result of Claimed Injury or Disease arising out of and in the course of the Applicant's employment for the Participating Employer. - (3) Determination of whether the Disability is such that the Applicant is incapable of Gainful Employment.
+This determination shall be made only for "General" members. - (4) Determination of the Effective Date of disability retirement. - (5) Referral to a Formal Hearing under Rule 11 for a fact-finding administrative review to obtain the facts necessary for the Board to make a determination in regard to the Applicant's request for a disability retirement.
+A hearing officer shall be assigned by staff to the matter.
+The Hearing Officer's recommendation shall be submitted to the Board in accordance with Rule 30. - (b) Time Requirement for Presentation to the Board.
 The Applicant shall have the opportunity to be heard by the Board at the initial Hearing to present his/her case including any evidence already considered by the Independent Medical Examiner, if applicable, and the Medical Advisor.